-- As mentioned in Appendix 2, there is diversity in practice in the application of the requirements of IAS 39/IFRS 9 and IAS 28 to long-term interests.
-EFRAG notes that the Amendments are designed to reduce divergence in practice in accounting for long-term interests by clarifying that IFRS 9, including its impairment requirements, applies to long-term interests. - In its comment letter to the IASB on the exposure draft that preceded the Amendments, EFRAG agreed with the IASB's proposals to address the issue before IFRS 9 becomes effective.
+- 3 As explained in Appendix 2, there is diversity in practice in the application of the requirements of IAS 39 and IAS 28 to long-term interests.
+The diversity results in part from a lack of clarity as to whether a long-term interest in the form of a loan to an associate or joint venture should be tested for impairment by applying only the requirements in IAS 28/IAS 36, or by applying a combination of the requirements in IAS 28/IAS 36 and IAS 39.
+However, this has not been perceived to be a significant issue so far, because the impairment models in IAS 28/IAS 36 and IAS 39 are similar.
+The replacement of the IAS 39 incurred loss impairment model with the IFRS 9 expected credit loss model makes this issue more significant. - 4 EFRAG notes that the Amendments are designed to reduce diversity in practice in accounting for long-term interests by clarifying that IFRS 9, including its impairment requirements, applies to long-term interests.
+Entities that have accounted for impairment of long-term interests by applying only IAS 28/IAS 36 requirements will therefore be affected by the Amendments. - 5 In its comment letter to the IASB on the Exposure Draft that preceded the Amendments, EFRAG agreed with the IASB's proposals to address the issue before IFRS 9 becomes effective.
 EFRAG also assessed that the proposals were an acceptable interpretation of existing guidance and did not involve extensive changes to this guidance.
-However, EFRAG also recommended that the accounting treatment of long-term interests in an associate or joint venture should be considered more broadly in the IASB's equity method research project. - 5 Pending the outcome of the IASB's equity method research project, EFRAG has concluded that the Amendments are likely to improve the quality of financial reporting.
+However, EFRAG also considered that the application of two different impairment models to the same long-term interest in an associate or joint venture is a somewhat complex approach and recommended that the accounting treatment of such interests should be considered more broadly in the IASB's equity method research project. - 6 Pending the outcome of the IASB's equity method research project, EFRAG has concluded that the Amendments are likely to improve the quality of financial reporting.

-EFRAG's initial analysis of the costs and benefits of the Amendments
+EFRAG's analysis of the costs and benefits of the Amendments

-EFRAG first considered the extent of the work.
-For some IFRS Standards or Interpretations, it might be necessary to carry out some extensive work, in order to understand fully the cost and benefit implications of the IFRS Standard or Interpretation being assessed.
-However, in the case of the Amendments, EFRAG's view is that the cost and benefit implications can be assessed by carrying out a more modest amount of work.
+- 7 EFRAG first considered the extent of the work.
+For some IFRS Standards or Interpretations, it might be necessary to carry out some extensive work, to understand fully the cost and benefit implications of the IFRS Standard or Interpretation being assessed.
+However, in the case of the Amendments, EFRAG's view is that the cost and benefit implications can be assessed by carrying out a more modest amount of work. - 8 EFRAG published its initial assessment on 15 December 2017.
+It invited comments on the material by 16 February 2018.
+In response, EFRAG received ten comment letters.
+Seven respondents agreed with EFRAG's assessment of the benefits of implementing the Amendments and the associated costs involved for users and preparers.
+The other respondents did not comment specifically on EFRAG's initial assessment of the costs and benefits of implementing the Amendments in the EU, but most of them supported EFRAG's recommendation that the Amendments be endorsed for use in Europe.
+Based on its initial analysis and stakeholders' views on that analysis, EFRAG's detailed final analysis of the costs and benefits of the Amendments is presented in the paragraphs below.